provonet/e2j2/README.rst

 paths, base64 hashes, consul kv keys.

-e2j2 is intended to be used within docker containers, you can simply add the j2 extention to a configuration file and then run e2j2 before you're starting the actual executable.
+e2j2 is intended to be used within docker containers, you can simply add the j2 extention to a configuration file and then run e2j2 before you’re starting the actual executable.

 Example: